-FAQs about Motor Vehicle Charges in Monmouth, Middlesex and Ocean Counties
+FAQs About Motor Vehicle Charges in New Jersey

 If you’ve received a ticket for a traffic violation, you may be asking yourself whether you should hire a lawyer.
 Are your tickets serious enough to require legal help?
 Our attorneys know that the punishments for traffic violations in NJ vary greatly, depending on the severity of the charge, whether a court appearance is required and if you have previous offenses.
 Before you get overwhelmed, let our lawyers answer a few questions frequently asked by our clients.